 The Network continues to support Simulation Fellows.
-Currently we have two Paediatric simulation fellows working on simulation and immersive technology to support training - Sim Fellow Resources: Presentation by James Hambridge & Sam Janoff
+Currently we have two Paediatric simulation fellows working on simulation and immersive technology to support training - Sim Fellow Resources: Presentation by James Hambridge and Sam Janoff

 This exciting opportunity is open to anyone meeting the role specification below, with applications invited across all healthcare professional backgrounds.

-Health Education England – working across the South West (HEE-SW) is delighted to announce a secondment opportunity to work with our senior staff on Simulation and Technology Enhanced Learning (TEL).
+We are delighted to announce a secondment opportunity to work with our senior staff on Simulation and Technology Enhanced Learning (TEL).
 The post may also fund a suitable one year part-time postgraduate qualification, appropriate to the post-holder’s learning requirements, in discussion with HEE, the individual’s employer, line manager or TPD/Head of School and the supervising Associate Deans in Simulation.

 The knowledge and skills acquired through this post will also provide leadership experience to the successful applicant, and it is anticipated that at the end of the tenure the fellow will be equipped to promote and disseminate learning in Simulation and TEL, with the aims of improving patient safety, experience and efficiency in the NHS.